Monisnap/serverless-fastify/README.md

 Simple wrapper around [Fastify](https://www.fastify.io/) to use it with [Serverless](https://serverless.com/)

-Disclaimer: very EARLY draft of the package
+Disclaimer: very EARLY draft of the package, thus I may introduce breaking changes between versions

+## Prerequisites
+- TypeScript
+- Fastify

 ## Install